EDUCATORS & ADVOCATES

 A mixed-methods study to improve population-level health outcomes

 Though breastfeeding is a protective factor against sudden unexpected infant death, motivations to breastfeed often couple with unsafe infant sleep practices.
-Racial/ethnic disparities are present in sudden unexpected infant death, accidental suffocation and strangulation in bed, and breastfeeding.
+Disparities are present in sudden unexpected infant death, accidental suffocation and strangulation in bed, and breastfeeding.
 The study aimed to investigate the relationship between community-level strategies and associated state-level outcomes for infant safe sleep and breastfeeding.

 Findings